AirBTU, High-Temperature Variable Pitch DESIGN IN UNIFORMITY FOR THE LOWEST CAPEX/OPEX SOLUTION

 These can benefit them in many ways, including:

-The uniformity and symmetry of the radial flow VPRR design eliminates cold spots and minimizes uneven stresses adding years to the useful life of the heat exchangers.
+- Greater equipment reliability leading to longer operating life.
+The uniformity and symmetry of the radial flow VPRR design eliminate cold spots and minimize uneven stresses, adding years to the useful life of the air heat exchangers.

-Flow dynamics modeling is used to evaluate tube layouts and pass arrangements to create a symmetric design with optimal film coefficients and overall heat transfer rate.
-This resulting design requires less surface area and minimizes material and fabrication costs.
+- Higher thermal efficiency leading to lower first costs.
+Solid modeling and computational fluid dynamics are used to evaluate tube layouts and pass arrangements to create a symmetric design with optimal film coefficients and overall heat transfer rate.
+The resulting design requires less surface area and minimizes material and fabrication costs.

 The Engineered Solution

 The AirBTU VPRR is the engineered solution to the above operational issues.
 Its proprietary baffle design, coupled with its variable radial pitch tube arrangements, promotes uniform temperature profiles and tube wall temperatures with minimal pressure loss.
 Below, we highlight the key components.

 - The baffle.
 The proprietary design of the baffle results in multiple radial-flow passes on the shell side.
 The baffle arrangement, along with a full radial bonnet for gas introduction, is designed to minimize tube wall temperature differences by promoting air distribution and flow uniformity at the cold end.